Lucas3oo/sonarlint-gradle-plugin/README.md

 ## Release notes

+### 1.0.0-beta.7
+Add support for Kotlin projects.
+The tasks for Kotlin will be automatically created.

 ### 1.0.0-beta.6
 The working folder for the Sonarlint engine is now properly under the project's build folder.
 Sonarlint's user home is the project's folder.